 A look inside

 No dashboards you'll never look at.
-Three pages: log, review, export.
+Four pages: log, review, pull, export.

 Install

-Use the macOS DMG for the desktop app, or run from source if you'd rather see the code.
+Use the macOS DMG, the Windows installer, or run from source if you'd rather see the code.

 The app keeps your database at ~/Library/Application Support/Stowe/.